Comba92/comba92.github.io/content/posts/banking/index.md

   [VRC6](https://www.nesdev.org/wiki/VRC6) is only used by the japanese version of Castlevania III and other few games, but it has an incredible expansion audio chip which is very fun to implement.
 {{</callout>}}

-## Banking system use in my NES emulator
+## Banking system in action: my NES emulator
 I have developed a NES emulator and roughly 30 mappers are working flawlessly with this system.
 Have a look at it here: [my NES emulator](https://github.com/Comba92/nen-emulator).